habitat-sh/on-prem-builder/on-prem-docs/scaling.md

 In the case that you are _not_ backing your cluster with cloud services you will need to update the values of `OAUTH_REDIRECT_URL`, `POSTGRES_HOST`, and `MINIO_ENDPOINT`.

-Additionally, you will need to edit (or create if it is not alreadu present) `HAB_BLDR_PEER_ARG` to include all frontend and backend nodes hosting builder services.
+Additionally, you will need to edit (or create if it is not already present) `HAB_BLDR_PEER_ARG` to include all frontend and backend nodes hosting builder services.
 The format is as follows:

 ```
 --peer host1 --peer host2 --peer host3